emqx/cloud-docs/en_US/deployments/vpc_peering.md

    ![vpc](./_assets/aws_vpc_peeing_status.png)

-### Delete peering connections
+### Delete a Peering Connection

-To delete a peering connection, you need to ensure that the status of peering connection is `running`
+To delete a peering connection, you need to ensure that the status of peering connection is `running`.

 ::: tip

 Before deleting the peering connection, please make sure that there are no associated resources in the deployment, otherwise there will be unpredictable risks

 :::

-1. Go to deployment details
+1. Go to the VPC Peering Connection area on the Network Management page in your deployment.

    ![vpc-list](./_assets/aws_vpc_peeing_status.png)

-2. Click the `delete button` on the right side of the peering connection
+2. Click the "delete" icon in the **Actions** column of the peering connection.

    ![vpc-delete](./_assets/aws_vpc_peering_delete.png)